vinh3928/javascript-var-practice/readme.md

 var animals = dogs + 5 + cats + 2 + birds + 3;

-what is the value of animals?
+what is the value of animals? paws everywhere?5fu everwhere!2feathers everywhere!3